mpenning/ciscoconfparse/sphinx-doc/tutorial_parent_child.rst

 parent and child is pretty intuitive, but we'll go through a simple example for clarity.

+.. note:: CiscoConfParse assumes the configuration is in the *exact format* used by Cisco IOS devices.

 Line 1 is a parent:

 .. code-block:: none